 imposed by laws and statutes, establishing information classification and approving

 information access.
-The Oklahoma House of Representatives will staff a security function whose
+The Oklahoma House of Representatives will staff a security

-of usage and audit of incidents.
+privileges, monitoring of usage and audit of incidents.

 Information availability is the responsibility of the Oklahoma House of Representatives.
-Access

-required processes, functions and timelines.
+their required processes, functions and timelines.
 Proven backup and recovery procedures

 for all data elements to cover the possible loss or corruption of system information